bradfitz/homelab/README.md

 connected to each other.
 I don't have a physical router/gateway.
-Instead, a Linux virtual machine handles the IPv4 NAT, IPv6 announcements, DHCP, DNS, etc, and that Linux VM floats between the 3 VMs as needed, including live migration during maintenance.
+Instead, a Linux virtual machine handles the IPv4 NAT, IPv6 announcements, DHCP, DNS, etc, and that Linux VM floats between the 3 machines as needed, including live migration during maintenance.

 My 4 Wifi APs are PoE-powered from the two switches.
 I have two ISPs.